 The anesthesia team is going to be tempted to do the chest compressions.
 For an abdominal or chest case this is not advisable.
 You won’t be able to compress the chest in the optimal location.
 It will interfere with your resuscitation and running the code.

-In the OR, it’s okay to ask a surgeon to do the chest compressions on their side of the sterile drape since they will be most likely have better access to the correct spot on the sternum.
-This allows the anesthesia team more space to resuscitate the patient, as well as less distraction from folks trading places as they place lines, give drugs, etc.
+During cardiac arrest in the OR, it’s acceptable to ask a surgeon to do the chest compressions.
+Alternatively, you can ask one of the surgeon’s team members.
+They can do it on their side of the sterile drape.
+They will most likely have better access to the correct spot on the sternum.
+This arrangement provides the anesthesia team more space to resuscitate the patient.
+It also offers less distraction from folks trading places as they place lines, give drugs, etc.

 Now, there are also important things that the surgeon needs to do.
 Control of bleeding comes to mind.
-Don’t forget you can have someone else other than the surgeon gown and glove quickly to relieve whoever is doing the initial chest compressions.
+You can have someone else other than the surgeon gown.
+This person can quickly glove to relieve whoever is doing the initial chest compressions.
 In this circumstance a five minute scrub is not needed: just gown and glove.

 Consider lowering the drape to the extent that it is easier to communicate between surgeons and anesthesia team.